netobserv/netobserv.github.io/content/posts/2025-10-28-whats-new-1-10/index.md

       privileged: true
 ```

-Underneath the covers, it is creating a PrometheusRule object.
+Underneath the covers, it creates a PrometheusRule object.
 To see what that looks like, enter `oc get prometheusrules -n netobserv -o yaml`.
-If you want to change some of the thresholds or the duration for these alerts, edit these rules with `oc edit prometheusrules -n netobserv`.
-If you get really ambitious, you can even write your own custom alerts!
+However, if you want to modify a predefined alert, you must [edit FlowCollector as described here](https://docs.redhat.com/en/documentation/openshift_container_platform/4.20/html/network_observability/network-observability-alerts_nw-observe-network-traffic#network-observability-configuring-predefined-alerts_network-observability-alerts).
+If you get ambitious, you can also write your own custom alerts!
 See [Alerts in the NetObserv Operator](https://github.com/netobserv/network-observability-operator/blob/main/docs/Alerts.md) for more information on this feature.

 ## Technology Preview: Network Health Dashboard

 The second Technology Preview is a network health dashboard.
-Using the same environmental variable, EXPERIMENTAL_ALERTS_HEALTH, as Custom Alerts (see listing above), it also enables this feature.
+The same environmental variable, EXPERIMENTAL_ALERTS_HEALTH, also used for Custom Alerts (see listing above), enables this feature.

 Refresh the browser, and now there is a new menu panel at **Observe > Network Health** (Figure 8).